DOSA Football Club: Club History

-The club was founded as an old scholars team from the Dominic College in Glenorchy, Tasmania in 1976 where it commenced fielding a side in the Thirds competition before fielding a full senior side in 1978.
+The Dominic Old Scholars Association Football Club was founded as an old scholars team from the Dominic College in Glenorchy, Tasmania in 1976 where it commenced fielding a side in the Thirds competition before fielding a full senior side in 1978.

-DOSA, nicknamed the Roosters, were a member of the Tasmanian Amateur Football League (Southern Amateurs) from 1976-1980.
+DOSA, nicknamed the Roosters, were a member of the Tasmanian Amateur Football League (Southern Amateurs) from 1976 to 1980.

 When the TAFL Old Scholars Division was formed in the Southern Amateurs in 1981 they continued on in that division until 1986 collecting premiership victories in 1984 and 1986.

 In 1987 the Old Scholars clubs formed a breakaway competition known as the Old Scholars Football Association in which DOSA continues to participate in to this day.

-They have six senior premierships in their thirty-two seasons of participation in the OSFA, taking home the 1987, 1994, 1995, 1999, 2013, 2018 and 2019 premierships, they have also participated in numerous losing grand finals over that duration.
+They have eight senior premierships in their thirty-nine seasons of participation in the OSFA, taking home the 1987, 1994, 1995, 1999, 2013, 2018, 2019 and 2025 premierships, they have also participated in numerous losing grand finals over that duration.

+In forty-eight seasons of senior football the Roosters have taken home the senior premiership title on ten occasions from twenty grand final appearances between 1984 and 2025.